 File format and macro package

 We prefer that articles be prepared in LateX2e, using the last version of AMSLaTeX and the amsart class.
 Articles may also be prepared in LaTeX2e or LaTeX209 with standard article class, or in Plain TeX.
-A macro package in LateX2e, designed especially for RAIRO: RO, is available via anonymous ftp from:
+A macro package in LateX2e, designed especially for RAIRO: Operations Research, is available via anonymous ftp from:

 ftp://ftp.edpsciences.org in the directory /pub/ro

 Authors are encouraged to submit their manuscripts electronically through the web at the following address: